NCutler211/NCutler211/README.md

 • I'm currently working on [**Project Radiance**](https://github.com/dessak/ISTA498-Capstone) a relational database of global ambient gamma radiation measurements •

-• Currently debating which university to attend for an M.S •

 </div>

 <h2 align="left"> Connect With Me </h2>